Lula, Son of Brazil: Public

-Criticism
+Critical response

+Lula, Son of Brazil has an approval rating of 26% on review aggregator website Rotten Tomatoes, based on 19 reviews, and an average rating of 5.1/10.
+Metacritic assigned the film a weighted average score of 44 out of 100, based on 9 critics, indicating "mixed or average reviews".

 Alexei Barrionuevo, correspondent for The New York Times in Brazil, criticized the film for "failing to mention that Lula abandoned his girlfriend, Miriam Cordeiro, when she was six months pregnant".
 Lurian Cordeiro, Lula's daughter with Miriam, sent a letter to the editor saying that her mother was not "abandoned".
 Cordeiro said that Lula not only paid for all of her mother's medical costs, but also legally recognized her as his daughter on the very day after her birth.
 She also noted the fact that none of Lula's children are mentioned in the film, questioning that "If the movie is about my father's path from impoverished immigrant to trade union leader, where do my brothers and I fit in?".
 She finished the letter by saying that she "loved the film" and that she agrees "with President Obama: Lula is the man!".

 On March 15, 2010, Brazilian magazine Veja made a list of the top 10 worst Brazilian films of all time, and Lula, Son of Brazil was featured in ninth place.
 The list's author, Pollyane Lima e Silva, stated: "The director, Fábio Barreto, went on to say that his intention was not to be faithful to reality, but was, instead, 'to do a melodrama'.
 And he was successful, since many scenes shown in the film never happened, and others were exaggerated so that Lula could seem like a hero".

-It currently holds a 33% "Rotten" rating at Rotten Tomatoes.